-A non-major course to introduce the student to an understanding of the human body.
+BIO 105 Human Biology (3) A non-major course to introduce the student to an understanding of the human body.
 Two lecture periods and two hours of laboratory.

 BIO 111 Life Sciences (4) This course is designed to fulfill the science component of the Bonaventure Program requirements for non-science majors.
 The course is a combination of various introductory life-science courses and the integration of their contents, including: general biology, ecology, evolution, botany, zoology, and human biology.
-Three lecture BIO 150 Principles of Biology I (4) A study of the fundamental principles of biology for the biology major.
+Three lecture periods, two hours laboratory.
+BIO 150 Principles of Biology I (4) A study of the fundamental principles of biology for the biology major.
 Cell structure and function, genetics and evolution, and animal physiology and diversity are discussed.
 Three lecture periods, three hours laboratory.
 Strongly recommended: high school biology and chemistry.